jiandewu/jiandewu.github.io/_posts/2014-03-08-Git-Cherry-Picking.md

 title: Git之Cherry-Picking用例
 tags:
 - Git
-categories: IT工具
+categories: IT Tools
 ---

-First of all, use git log to see exactly which commit you want to pick.
+First of all, use `git log` to see exactly which commit you want to pick.
 An example:

 ~~~
 dd2e86 - 946992 - 9143a9 - a6fd86 - 5a6057 [master]